mdroth/linux/Documentation/x86/resctrl.rst

 	all tasks in the group.
 In CTRL_MON groups these files provide the sum for all tasks in the CTRL_MON group and all tasks in MON groups.
 Please see example section for more details on usage.

+"mon_hw_id":
+	Available only with debug option.
+The identifier used by hardware for the monitor group.
+On x86 this is the RMID.

 Resource allocation rules
 -------------------------